Gamera: Daiei Film's decay

 All villainous monsters since Gamera vs. Viras (Viras, Guiron, Jiger, Zigra) received their names from public submissions, and this was to draw public attention to compensate for limited advertising expenses.
 Concepts for monsters' designs and abilities were also restricted due to budgets, (Note: Kaiju were designed to reduce staffs for practical effect unlike some of Toho kaiju such as King Ghidorah.
 Offensive abilities of kaiju, such as electricity and gravity and levitation and acidic mucus of Viras were scrapped.
 Gamera's spinning jet was originally aimed to rotate at high speed akin to the Heisei trilogy, however this was not achievable due to the lack of computers, and his non-spinning flight style was instead invented to reduce filming costs.) cancellations of new monsters, (Note: For example, a mammalian kaiju "Monga" was originally developed for Gamera vs. Guiron, however it was eventually scrapped and was replaced by Space Gyaos due to budgetary problems.) decreased destructions of urban areas, and film crews focused more on brutal melee fights to compensate for limited amounts of special effects, although the franchise occasionally received global compliments for its brutalness, such as Guiron beheading a Space Gyaos in Gamera vs. Guiron.
 In the 1992 Gamera-themed television special, its presenter commented as "Gamera was not enduring his enemies but budgets".

 The plot of Gamera vs. Zigra, the last film of the Showa continuity, was particularly poor in consistency and logics due to the confusion of the company prior to its bankruptcy.
 Since the previous film Gamera vs. Jiger (1970), Noriaki Yuasa was forced to become a contract director without overtime pay, impoverishments of employees and resources became evident, and production systems were disrupted due to increased labor negotiations.
 Niisan Takahashi also didn't receive some of his wages, and the company couldn't pay back debts to him.
-In the 1970 film, one of kaiju battles were also eventually scrapped due to budgetary and schedule limitations.
-According to Yuasa, all staffs were stressed out for their fears of bankruptcy, and one of lighting staffs died from an intracranial hemorrhage shortly after the completion of Gamera vs. Jiger.
+One of kaiju battles for the 1971 film was also eventually scrapped due to budgetary and schedule limitations.
+According to Yuasa, all staffs were stressed out for their fears of bankruptcy, and one of lighting staffs died from an intracranial hemorrhage shortly after the completion of Gamera vs. Jiger; Yuasa believed the abrupt change of the staff's health condition was due to critical psychological stress.